 Never drop the ECU, especially on a hard surface.
 Such a shock to the ECU can damage it.

 ECU Removal

-- Remove: - Seat Covers (see Seat Cover Removal in the Frame chapter) - Remove the nuts [A] and washers to lower the rear fender.
+- Remove Seat (see Seat Removal in the Frame chapter) Seat Covers (see Seat Cover Removal in the Frame chapter) - Remove the nuts [A], and lower the rear fender.

 • Remove the bolts [A].